×

 Vegetarians can consume vitamin C-rich foods like berries, oranges, and kiwis.
 Iron and folate-rich green vegetables, such as spinach, broccoli, peas, and green beans, help raise haemoglobin levels.

 The underlying reason for low haemoglobin and the type of treatment being used can affect how quickly haemoglobin levels increase.
-Improvements, however, can be seen over a few weeks to months with the right interventions.
+Improvements, however, can be observed over several weeks to months with the right interventions.

-Drinks high in iron could help someone’s haemoglobin levels rise.
-This could be a juice or smoothie made with spinach or kale, liquid iron supplements, prune extract and beetroot extract.
+Drinks high in iron can help raise someone’s haemoglobin levels.
+This could be a juice or smoothie made with spinach or kale, liquid iron supplements, prune extract, and beetroot extract.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.